 Cappuccino can be wet, dry, or bone-dry.
 Each name signals the ratio between espresso, steamed milk, and milk froth.
 The wet or classic cappuccino has equal amounts of each ingredient, which is about 1oz of espresso and steamed milk with some froth on top.

 If you opt for dry, it contains much less steamed milk.
 On the other hand, bone-dry features only milk foam/froth on top and no steamed milk at all.
 With a bone-dry, the espresso flavors are also much more pronounced.

 The trick to getting a good consistency and crema is to tap the ground coffee tight and evenly into the portafilter.

 Now, moving on the each drink’s history.

+Many people are not aware of the differences between regular brewed coffee vs espresso.
 The word espresso can refer to two things.
 It indicates the way flavor is squeezed from the coffee and how fast it’s made.
 In other words, the coffee is pressed to expressly reach the cup.
 (1)